steventango/cmput-412-website/exercise-2.md

 back-forth adjustment introduced so much noise, the duckiebot's angle ended up being absurdly far off at high speeds.

 In general, slow speeds worked much better for turning.
-Just [look at this](https://www.youtube.com/watch?v=WniOrK1jwZs) supposed -90deg turn at max velocity on both wheels.
+Just look at this supposed -90 degree turn at max velocity on both wheels.

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/WniOrK1jwZs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 When we tested in the simulator, we used a turning velocity of 0.3 and that worked perfectly.
 It was going to work nicely in practice too... until we actually tried it.
 Turns out, the duckiebot is so heavy, it cannot complete a 90deg turn at any velocity under 0.6.
 On our second